March 5, 2021 - May 8, 2021

 Jurors: Tanvi Asher, Kelly Cheatle, Alexa Guzmán

-We received a wide range of submissions including works that have been inspired by life in the last year, from topics like the pandemic, racial injustice, national and local politics, climate crisis; AND responses of healing, activism, empathy, innovation, community building, and hopefulness for the future.
+We received a wide range of submissions including works that were inspired by life in the last year, and addressed topics like the pandemic, racial injustice, national and local politics, climate crisis; AND responses of healing, activism, empathy, innovation, community building, and hopefulness for the future.

 Jappie King Black

 RCTV is curating a companion exhibition titled Through the Cracks at Rochester Contemporary Art Center that will run alongside Last Year on Earth.

 Organized by Mara Ahmed The Warp & Weft is a multilingual archive of stories that seeks to capture the 2020 zeitgeist.
 A set of three new stories and audio recordings will be released each week via RoCo and Mara Ahmed’s social media.

 About the Jurors for Last Year on Earth